JeanXristianPascua/incredible-to-do-list-app/README.md

 Troubleshooting
-Debugging
-To debug your React Native app, you can use the built-in developer tools.
-To access these tools, press Ctrl + M (Windows) or Cmd + M (Mac) in the emulator.

 Common Issues
-Metro Bundler not running: If you encounter issues with the Metro Bundler, make sure you're in the project directory and run :
+Metro Bundler not running: If you encounter issues with the Metro Bundler, make sure you're in the project directory and run:
 	npx expo start or npm start
 Build issues: If you face build-related problems, check the official React Native documentation and community forums for solutions.